Dr Thomas Everett

 Anna leads on the development and delivery of the clinical networks perinatal mental health work programme.
 The programme aims to support the delivery of quality improvements and improve the experience and outcomes for women, infants and families.
 Previously Anna was a Quality Improvement Lead for Maternity.
 Prior to joining the Clinical Networks in 2014, Anna worked in Human Resources and has undertaken a number of improvement projects and project management roles within the NHS.
 Anna led on achieving NHS Litigation Authority Standards at an acute provider trust and worked in maternity services working alongside obstetricians, midwives and managers to achieve the Clinical Negligence Scheme for Trusts (CNST) Maternity Clinical Risk Management Standards.
 Anna is based at our Oak House office in Rotherham.

 Quality Improvement Lead - Maternity

 Lizzy was appointed as Quality Improvement Lead in October 2018 and is supporting the delivery of the Better Births Maternity priorities.
-Lizzy is leading on the Maternity Enhanced and Critical Care programme for the Clinical Network, as well as aspects of the Safer Maternity Care agenda, supporting providers and stakeholders to improve the quality and outcomes for women and their families.
+Lizzy is leading on the Maternity Enhanced and Critical Care programme and Maternity Dashboard for the Clinical Network, as well as aspects of the Safer Maternity Care agenda, supporting providers and stakeholders to improve the quality and outcomes for women and their families.
 Lizzy has worked in a number of roles within NHS England since 2013; working within the National Maternity Transformation Programme Team (established as a result of the Better Births Review) as well as the Medical Directorate in the South West Region for the Performers List and Controlled Drugs Team, working collaboratively with professional regulatory bodies and across different directorates and regional boundaries to support service improvement.
-Lizzy is based at our Alpha Court office in York.
+Lizzy is based at West Offices, York.